 \section{Discussion}

-Our Attention-network generates two critical characteristics.
-To begin, county-level sequential 7- and 30-day new cases and deaths are forecast accurately.
-Second, we estimate the time-varying weights of the population taking ``community-level," ``county-level," ``in-state," and ``out-of-state" trips.
-To be more specific, we develop a deep learning model by including the attention module, which allows us to accurately predict the number of new confirmed cases and deaths in the infected counties of the United States of America.
-We take advantage of the number of people who travel for four classes of travel distances in order to generate new evidence that can be used to influence the spread of the epidemic and, as a result, inform decision-makers.
+Our S2SEA-Net model contributes to two significant aspects of COVID-19 analysis.
+Not only does it effectively predict the county-level sequential 7- and 30-day new cases and deaths, but it also estimates the time-varying weights associated with different classes of travel distances, namely ``community-level", ``county-level", ``in-state-level", and ``out-state-level" trips.
+We have incorporated these features into a deep learning model with an added attention module to improve the accuracy of predicting new confirmed cases and deaths across infected counties in the United States.
+By incorporating travel data, our model provides valuable insights into the factors influencing the spread of the epidemic.